 Now let’s take a look at some real videos that showcase police brutality in America.

 Let’s start off with this shocking video of a homeless guy getting shot by the police for doing absolutely NOTHING.
 In fact, the guy already had his hands in the air and was getting ready to come down.
 I couldn’t believe my eyes when I first saw this.
 Take a look:

-This next video (from CNN) shows the police abusing a colored person in a wheelchair.
-Makes me think the bullies in my school back when I was young were a lot nicer than him because they never touched the girl in my class that was in a wheelchair:
+A video (from CNN) shows the police abusing a colored person in a wheelchair.
+Makes me think the bullies in my school back when I was young were angles compared to him, because they never touched the girl in my class who was in a wheelchair.